-The remainder of this user's guide shows you how to configure the Prestige for Internet access using SMT screens.
+The remainder of this user's guide shows you how to configure the Prestige for Internet access using SMT screens through the console port.
 There are also some sections in this guide that also focus on using Telnet to configure the Prestige.